zeroincombenze/tools/arcangelo/README.rst

     * Delete current line
     * Break rules analyzing
+    * Must be the last action of the rule

 Action **insert**: "i text"

     * Insert text before current line
+    * Must be the last action of the rule

 Action **append**: "a text"

     * Append text after current line
+    * Must be the last action of the rule

 Action **execute**: "$ FUNCTION"